Pooja113/Pooja113/README.md

 ### About Me
 🎓 I have done Masters in Computer Applications. <br/>
-🤹‍♀️ Recently, I discovered about Open-Source contribution.
-Sharing helps us to improve so started to share the work on Youtube. <br/>
-👩 I have worked on WordPress and PHP for 4 years.
-Now I have worked on Javascript.
-I am working with React/ React-Redux / NodeJs/ ExpressJs (Pug Template Engine )/MongoDB / Mongoose / Tailwind
+👩‍⚖️ I have worked on WordPress and PHP for 4 years. <br> 👩‍✈️ Now I have starting working on Javascript/ React/ React-Redux / NodeJs/ ExpressJs (Pug Template Engine )/MongoDB / Mongoose / Tailwind CSS / Firebase / Heroku
+🤹‍♀️ Recently, I discovered about Open-Source contribution.<br />
+ - Sharing helps us to improve.
+Even, I have learn from open-sources so I will be sharing a lot in here on Github and on Youtube. <br />

 ### Current Status 🎇
-- Sometimes I spend time on Leetcode for DSA.<br/>
+- Sometimes I spend time on Leetcode for DSA.
+Only SOMETIMES !! 😁 <br/>
-- I am working on a job portal application using REACT/ Context API/ FIREBASE. <br/>
+- I am working on a job portal application using REACT/ NODEJS / EXPRESS/ REDUX / MONGODB / MONGOOSE
-- Created AMAZON CLONE app using REACTJS/ Context API/ FIREBASE
+- In the beginning, I created AMAZON / Whatsapp / Tik-Tok/ Tinder and LinkedIn CLONE app using REACTJS/ Context API/ FIREBASE / NODEJS / Mongodb and while creating these apps i have learned a lot, you can also have a look.

+## Connect with me

 <a href="https://www.linkedin.com/in/pooja-paul-aa0aaba9/">
   <img align="left" width="24px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg"  />
 </a>